-Our wine experts also tasted fifteen champagnes, including nine supermarket own-label and exclusive non-vintage (NV) champagnes and six top-selling big-name champagnes.
+Our wine experts also tasted 17 champagnes, including 10 supermarket own-label and exclusive non-vintage (NV) champagnes and seven top-selling big-name champagnes.
 All were brut (dry) and cost £35 or less.

-Each expert tried the wines in a different order, before discussing their tasting notes and agreeing on a score for each bottle and which deserve to be Best Buys.
+- Each expert tried the wines in a different order, before discussing their tasting notes and agreeing on a score for each bottle and which deserve to be Best Buys.

-Kathryn McWhirter wine taster, author and translator
+Kathryn McWhirter wine taster, author, journalist, translator and consultant

 Peter McCombie Master of Wine, speaker, consultant, co-chairman of the IWC

-Sam Caporn Master of wine, wine consultant, speaker, writer and IWC judge.
+Sam Caporn Master of Wine, wine consultant, speaker, writer and IWC judge